Work

 Seoulstart Jobs

-Seoulstart Jobs is our own filtered Korea job board.
+Seoulstart Jobs is Seoulstart's own filtered Korea job board.
 Each listing shows the visa-tier match and the language requirement upfront, with structured summaries pulled from each posting's job description.
-Disclosure: this is us.
-We list it first because the surface is built around what foreign residents need to decide before clicking apply: is the JD in English, is the role visa-sponsorship-friendly, what is the actual day-to-day.
-Listings come from the same sources major boards aggregate, plus a handful we scrape directly because no general board surfaces them well.
+Disclosure: this is Seoulstart.
+It is listed first because the surface is built around what foreign residents need to decide before clicking apply: is the job description in English, is the role visa-sponsorship-friendly, and what is the actual day-to-day.
+Listings come from the same sources major boards aggregate, plus a handful scraped directly because no general board surfaces them well.

 What it is good for: filtering noise.
 You see only roles where a foreign resident has a realistic shot, with the relevant visa and language info on the card.

 What it falls short on: smaller listing pool than the major Korean boards.
-Use it alongside, not instead of, KLiK and Wanted.
+Use it alongside, not instead of, KOWORK and Wanted.

 KOWORK

 KOWORK is a visa-friendly job platform with explicit visa-tier filters and resume templates.
-Stronger on E-7 and F-2 sponsorship than KLiK.
+It markets itself as a foreigner-hiring platform and is strong on E-7 and F-2 sponsorship roles.

 What it is good for: visa-tier filtering.
-If you need E-7 sponsorship, KOWORK is the most efficient single platform to find listings where the employer has previously hired E-7 candidates.
+If you need E-7 sponsorship, KOWORK explicitly filters listings by visa tier, including E-7 sponsorship, which makes it the most efficient single platform for surfacing visa-friendly employers.

 What it falls short on: smaller overall listing volume.
 Combine with Wanted and Saramin for a complete E-7 search.